dean0x7d/pybinding/docs/tutorial/greens.rst

 The LDOS is calculated for energies between -9 and 9 eV with a Lorentzian broadening of 50 meV.
 Since this is the *local* density of states, position is also a required argument.
-We target the center of our square system where we expect to see the common LDOS shape of pristine graphene.
+We target the center of our square system where we expect to see the well-known LDOS shape of pristine graphene.
 Indeed, that is what the resulting :class:`.LDOS` object shows after invoking its :meth:`~.LDOS.plot` method.